 Let me put it bluntly – Dental Education is EXPENSIVE

-Dental Education Costs Lot of Money
+Dental Education Costs a Lot of Money

-Graduation and Then Post Graduation collectively always costs hefty as Dentistry is investment-oriented business (until unless you get complete sponsorship)
+Graduation and Then Post Graduation collectively always costs hefty as Dentistry is an investment-oriented business (until unless you get complete sponsorship)

 Even after you complete your dental education and plan to start your own dental practice – it again requires a lot of money.